 - (2) While adopting "Practical Solution on Transactions of Delivering the Company's Own Stock to Employees etc. through Trusts."
-(ASBJ PITF No. 30), the Company applies the same accounting treatment as before. - (3) Information related to the stocks of the Company which the trusts hold - i) Book value of the stocks of the Company within the trust as of March 31, 2022 was ¥5,895 million.
-These stocks were recorded as the treasury stock in the total shareholders' equity. - ii) The number of stocks within the trust as of March 31, 2022 was 3,899 thousand shares, and the average number of stocks within the trust for the fiscal year ended March 31, 2022 was 3,903 thousand shares.
+(ASBJ PITF No. 30), the Company applies the same accounting treatment as before. - (3) Information related to the stocks of the Company which the trusts hold - i) Book value of the stocks of the Company within the trust as of March 31, 2023 was ¥5,838 million.
+These stocks were recorded as the treasury stock in the total shareholders' equity. - ii) The number of stocks within the trust as of March 31, 2023 was 3,862 thousand shares, and the average number of stocks within the trust for the fiscal year ended March 31, 2023 was 3,865 thousand shares.
 The number of shares at the year-end and the average number of stocks were included in the treasury stock, which is deducted when calculating per-share information.

-38. Application of the Japanese Group Relief System
+39. Application of the Japanese Group Relief System

-Since the Company and its domestic consolidated subsidiaries will adopt the Japanese Group Relief System from the fiscal year ending March 31, 2023, in which the Company will be the tax sharing parent company, the Company has applied the accounting and disclosure treatment of deferred tax accounting related to corporate tax and local corporate tax assuming the application of the Japanese Group Relief System based on the Practical Solution on the Accounting and Disclosure Under the Japanese Group Relief System (ASBJ PITF No. 42 issued on August 12, 2021) since the end of the fiscal year ended March 31, 2022.
+Effective the fiscal year ended March 31, 2023, the Company and its domestic consolidated subsidiaries have adopted the Japanese Group Relief System in which the Company is the tax sharing parent company.
+The Company and its domestic consolidated subsidiaries apply the accounting and disclosure treatment of corporate tax, local corporate tax, and deferred tax accounting in accordance with Practical Solution on the Accounting and Disclosure Under the Group Tax Sharing System (ASBJ PITF No. 42 issued on August 12, 2021).

-(NOTES TO THE CONSOLIDATED STATEMENT OF EARNINGS FOR THE FISCAL YEAR ENDED MARCH 31, 2022)
+(NOTES TO THE CONSOLIDATED STATEMENT OF EARNINGS FOR THE FISCAL YEAR ENDED MARCH 31, 2023)